wp-plugins/social-locker/readme.txt

 Donate link: http://onepress-media.com/portfolio
 Tags:social,facebook,twitter,google,smo,seo,social network,traffic,social networking,social plugins,social buttons
 Requires at least: 3.2
-Tested up to: 3.6.1
+Tested up to: 3.8.0
 Stable tag: trunk
 License: GPLv2

-Adds a set of very crafty social buttons on your site (Facebook, Twitter, Google).
-Give people a reason why they need to click the social buttons!
+Social Locker is a plugin designed to help increase social media presence by asking visitors to pay for your content with a tweet, plus one, or a like.

 == Description ==